What Is Graniteware Cookware Made Of?

 Do not heat the roaster while empty.

-Do not drop it on hard surfaces to avoid chipping.
+Do not drop the roaster on hard surfaces to avoid chipping.

-Store the cookware by turning lids upside down and placing inside the roaster.
-When you store smaller roasters inside a larger one, place a dish towel between the lids and the pan to prevent chipping while being stored.
+Store the cookware by turning the lid upside down and placing it on top of the roaster.
+When you store smaller roasters inside a larger one, place a dish towel between the lids and the pan to prevent chipping.